Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 * `~` means home directory, `.` means current directory, `..` means the directory one level above the current directory.

-* Relative filepath: a filepath relative to where you currently are.
+* Relative filepath: a filepath relative to your current working directory.
 * Absolute filepath: a filepath relative to the root or home directory.

 * Use `man {command}` if you need help with a command.

-* Use `Ctrl+C` to cancel a running command.
+* Use `Ctrl+C` or `q` to quit a command.

 ## Conclusion

-You should now have the basic tools needed to navigate and manage files.
-Continue to [Lesson 1.2: Version Control with Git](lesson_1_2.md) to learn how to create git repositories to manage files remotely and collaborate with others.
+You now have the basic tools needed to navigate and manage files.
+Continue to [Lesson 1.2: Remote Repositories with Git](lesson_1_2.md) to learn how to create git repositories to manage files remotely and collaborate with others.